HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Experiment Setup

 \section{Experiment Setup}

-We evaluate our method on the 6D object pose alignment task as described in Section~\ref{sec:problem}, in which the objective is for the robot to perform a sequence of non-prehensile manipulation actions (i.e. pushing, flipping) to move the object into a given goal.
-In this section, we describe the task setup in simulation.
-Details of the real robot experiments will be discussed in Section~\ref{sec:real_robot}.
+We evaluate our method on the 6D object pose alignment task as described in Section~\ref{sec:problem}.
+The objective is to perform a sequence of non-prehensile actions (i.e. pushing, flipping) to move the object to a given goal pose.
+In this section, we describe the task setup in simulation, used for training and simulation evaluation (see Section~\ref{sec:real_robot} for real robot experiments).

 \textbf{Task Setup.} The simulation environment is built on top of Robosuite~\citep{robosuite2020} with MuJoCo~\citep{todorov2012mujoco}.
-We consider a diverse set of objects in the simulation experiments from the Housekeep object dataset~\citep{kant2022housekeep}.
-The object dataset is split into three mutually exclusive sets: training set (72 objects), unseen instances (10 objects) and unseen categories (15 objects).
-The 10 unseen instances consist of objects from categories included in the training set, whereas the 15 objects in ``unseen categories" consist of novel object categories.
-Visualizations of the object models are included in Appendix~\ref{appendix:object}.
-An episode is considered as a success if the average distance of corresponding points between the object and the goal is smaller than 3 cm.
-Implementation details can be found in Appendix~\ref{appendix:sim}.
+We include 44 objects with diverse geometries from~\citet{liu2022structdiffusion}.
+Details and visualizations of the object models are included in Appendix~\ref{appendix:object}.
+The object dataset is split into three mutually exclusive sets: training set (32 objects), unseen instances (7 objects) and unseen categories (5 objects).
+The 7 unseen instances consist of objects from categories included in the training set, whereas the 5 objects in ``unseen categories" consist of novel object categories.
+An episode is considered a success if the average distance between the corresponding points of the object and the goal is less than 3 cm.
+More details on our simulation environment setup can be found in Appendix~\ref{appendix:sim}.